raniellyferreira/varnish-libvmod-file/README.rst

 DURATION xreader.next_check()
 -----------------------------

-Returns the time remaining until the next check will be performed.
+Return the time remaining until the next check will be performed.

 XXX ...